ApeWorX/ape/docs/userguides/projects.md

 # Developing Projects

-Use `ape` to create blockchain projects.A common project structure looks like this:
+Use `ape` to create blockchain projects.
+A common project structure looks like this:

 ```
 project         # The root project directory